-Settlors of foreign trusts will only be required to report the investment abroad as long as they keep their share in the trust.
+Settlers of foreign trusts will only be required to report the investment abroad as long as they keep their share in the trust.

-For income and complimentary tax purposes, any Colombian residents receiving periodical rentals from foreign trusts or private foundations, are subject to capital gains taxes at ten per cent.
+For income and complementary tax purposes, any Colombian residents receiving periodical rentals from foreign trusts or private foundations, are subject to capital gains taxes at 15 per cent.

-Private interest foundations are equated to limited liability companies and are subject to income tax.
-Under that qualification, these entities are taxed on their Columbian-source income at the general rate of 31 per cent.25 the main corporate purpose of the entity and any resources raised by the entity must be destined for health, sports, formal education, cultural, scientific or technological research, ecological or environmental protection activities or social development programmes;
+Private interest foundations are equated to limited liability companies and subject to income tax.
+Under that qualification, these entities are taxed on their Colombian source income at the general rate of 35 per cent.23

-Founders are required to report the value of their contribution as an investment abroad for the purposes of the alternate minimum income tax, that is, for the purposes of Colombian income tax.
-The assets will also be part of the basis for the net worth tax.
+Founders are required to report the value of their contribution as an investment abroad for the purposes of Colombian income tax.
+Assets will also be part of the basis for the net worth tax.

-It should be noted that in Colombia, non-profit foundations and associations are subject to a special tax system.26 For such purpose, Decree 2150 of 2017 consecrated the conditions that must be met by an entity to qualify as a non-profit corporation, foundation or association under the special tax regulations:
+It should be noted that, in Colombia, non-profit foundations and associations are subject to a special tax system.24 For such a purpose, Decree 2150 of 2017 consecrated the conditions that must be met by an entity to qualify as a non-profit corporation, foundation or association under the special tax regulations:

-- 2. said activities must be of general interest; and - 3. their surplus must be totally reinvested in activities that correspond to the corporate purpose.
-The non-profit entities may not distribute earnings to the founders, managers, directors and so on.
-If that is the case, the entity will be excluded from the special tax system and will be taxed as a commercial entity.27
+- the main corporate purpose of the entity and any funds raised by the entity must be invested in health, sports, formal education, cultural, scientific or technological research, ecological or environmental protection activities. or social development programmes; - 2. the said activities must be of general interest; and - their surplus must be totally reinvested in activities that correspond to the corporate purpose.
+Non-profit entities may not distribute earnings to the founders, managers, directors and so on.
+If they do, the entity will be excluded from the special tax system and taxed as a commercial entity.25

-This system applies to foreign entities that evidence compliance with the three requirements established in the regulation, as stated by the Council of State in decision 16467 of 2010.
+This system applies to foreign entities that comply with the three requirements established in the regulation, as stated by the Council of State in Decision 16467 of 2010.

-To be admitted within the special tax system, the entities must file a request to the tax authority, demonstrating the compliance of all the substantial and formal requirements stated above.
+To be admitted within the special tax system, entities must file a request to the tax authority demonstrating their compliance with all the substantial and formal requirements stated above.